The Pesticides Management Code

 ask him/her to lie down on his/her side.

-(toll free telephone emergency, 24 hours a day, 7 days a week) or in
+(toll free emergency number, 24 hours a day, 7 days a week) and follow

 their instructions to the letter.
 If the person’s condition appears